 Good sleep is vital for helping adults live longer and stay healthy.
 Some of the impacts of poor sleep include a decrease in attention and concentration and lack of energy.
 Research also found that poor sleep is associated with greater Alzheimer’s disease biomarkers in cognitively healthy adults at risk for the disease.

-Getting sufficient sleep helps the brain, and body recover from the day’s exertions and reduces the risk of developing disorders and diseases such as obesity, dementia, heart disease, and stroke.
+Getting sufficient sleep helps the brain and body recover from the day’s exertions and reduces the risk of developing disorders and diseases such as obesity, dementia, heart disease, and stroke.

-Social interaction is physically influential as it reduces stress, alleviates loneliness, and promotes healthy habits that are good for the future, especially in health agers.
+Social interaction is physically influential as it reduces stress, alleviates loneliness, and promotes healthy habits that are good for the future, especially in healthy agers.
 However, social interaction is much more than keeping good habits and meeting friends.
 Having the right social schedule often leads to more regular exercise, support for medical appointments, and more.

 cognitive-decline